kdar/morphgen/README.md

   + [http://www.worldofwardrobes.net](http://www.worldofwardrobes.net) - transmog set
   + [http://www.wowmogging.com](http://www.wowmogging.com) - transmog set

-It also will support any website that has wowhead links to items in them.
-In the form of http://www.wowhead.com/item=[number].
+It also will support any website that has wowhead/wowdb links to items in them.
 So just try it out on a transmog site and see if it works.
 If it doesn't work then let me know at [issues](https://github.com/kdar/morphgen/issues).

 #### Usage